 Tips for a Healthy Runners Diet

-There will be times when life happens, we’re stuck without proper food because we’re traveling or at the mercy of a work conference filled with pastries and a lunch wrap of iceberg lettuce.
+Sometimes life happens.
+We’re stuck without proper food because we’re traveling or at the mercy of a work conference filled with pastries and a lunch wrap of iceberg lettuce.

 But a marathon runners diet is in fact part of their training!

-The other 10% of the time, do whatcha can don’t freak out about it.
+The other 20% of the time, do whatcha can, don’t freak out about it.
 Sometimes that stress just causes more damage.

-- Remember that high quality PRE and POST run meals mean you won’t need to take in as many quick carbs like gels during the run.
+- Remember that high quality pre-workout snacks and POST run meals mean you won’t need to take in as many quick carbs like gels during the run.